kamszyc/szyc-dev/content/_index.md

+You can contact me via email at kamil (at) szyc (dot) dev. \
-You can find me on the following profiles:
+Also, you can find me on the following profiles: